saegl5/check_student_loans_ios/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[^1]: Exceptions: Rounding and interest computations are corrected, and the monthly balance table is restructured.
-[^2]: If you have more than one type of loan or you have multiple loans, select the rate for the biggest one.
-If you are unsure about your rate, choose 4.45% since Direct Loans are more popular.
-[^3]: Interest Rates and Fees. (n.d.).
-Retrieved from [https://studentaid.ed.gov/sa/types/loans/interest-rates](https://studentaid.ed.gov/sa/types/loans/interest-rates "Click here to visit the office of Federal Student Aid.")
-[^4]: Purged commit history dating up to October 12, 2018, meaning that the displayed number of commits is inaccurate

 </content>
 </snippet>